Keyboard shortcuts

 range(n) / range(start, end) / range(start, end, step)

-Generates an array of numbers.
+Builds an array of int values.

 range(5) // [0, 1, 2, 3, 4]